YaBoiTroi/pr2SIM/README.md

 -Windows+h: show all hotkeys

 ### NOTES/KNOWN ISSUES:
+-Alternative DPI is supported, but you must tick both boxes in the the {PR2EXE(r_click) --> properties --> compatability -> change high DPI settings} menu
 - DPI scaling mid-script is not currently supported, and neither is using a secondary monitor with anything other than default DPI settings
 - Varying window sizes can be used, but the sim may stop functioning when they are unreasonably small
 - Holding left-click while the script is entering/exiting a level will pause the script until the button is released